Gloopyy/ApCompSciTesting/README.md

 *python SCRIPTNAME --image IMAGE*

-Bitwise does not use the --image argument. imutils.py is required for translate.py, rotate.py, & resize.py
+bitwise.py does not use the --image argument. imutils.py is required for translate.py, rotate.py, & resize.py.